Get started

 Hard NAT

-If you’re running into Hard NAT, there are a few things we can do to improve the odds of getting a direct connection.
-Using NAT-PMP or uPnP portmapping on your router will often facilitate a direct connection.
+However, if a device uses hard NAT, you have a few options available to improve the odds of getting a direct connection.
+For example, using NAT-PMP or uPnP port mapping on your router often facilitates a direct connection.

-Many cloud platforms like AWS have a NAT gateway solution.
-In many cases, seeing relayed connections on these services is due to a Hard NAT.
-You can expose a public IP address for your Tailscale nodes to ensure a direct connection.
-These can be dynamic, you don’t need to use an Elastic or Static IP.
-If you ensure that port UDP/41641 is not blocked, and that outgoing UDP and TCP/443 is permitted, Tailscale will be able to reliably serve direct connections.
+Many cloud platforms, like AWS, have a NAT gateway solution.
+Relayed connections on these services are often due to a hard NAT.
+You can expose public IP addresses for your Tailscale devices to ensure a direct connection.
+These IP addresses can be dynamic; you don’t need to use an elastic or static IP.
+If you ensure UDP port 41641 is not blocked and that outgoing UDP and TCP packets on port 443 are permitted, Tailscale can reliably serve direct connections.

-Opening incoming UDP/41641 (by default) on a device’s public IP address will guarantee a direct connection from any peer where it is possible.
-This port is configurable by passing a value to tailscaled.
-On Linux machines, you can set it in /etc/defaults/tailscaled.
-This is useful if there is more than one endpoint behind a Hard NAT public IP address, and you want to ensure direct connections to each.
+By default, opening incoming UDP port 41641 on a device’s public IP address guarantees a direct connection from any peer where it is possible.
+You can configure this port by passing a value to tailscaled.
+On Linux devices, you can set it in /etc/defaults/tailscaled.
+This is useful if there is more than one endpoint behind a hard NAT public IP address, and you need to ensure direct connections to each.
 Set the port to a unique value and forward that port through to the correct endpoint.